11 Things You Can Fix Today for Saving a Failing Relationship

 Misaligned expectations exacerbate tension in a relationship.
 While your partner might anticipate more space, you could expect more emotional support.
 While your partner feels that effort is the foundation, you may think that love should feel effortless.
 According to studies on marital expectations, couples who openly discuss expectations rather than assume them tend to report greater happiness and fewer conflicts.

 Asking yourself what you want from your spouse now and whether you’ve ever made it clear is helpful.
 Then think about whether their expectations have evolved.
-Rethinking expectations doesn’t mean decreasing your standards; instead, it means establishing mutual understanding so that neither of you is continuously let down.
+Rethinking expectations doesn’t mean lowering your standards; instead, it means establishing a mutual understanding so that neither of you is continually let down.

 5. Repairing Trust by Showing Instead of Telling